PhilippRieth/Invoke-WebExfiltration/README.md

 - Loot folder structure
   - The tool keeps the identical folder structure as it exists on the client

+- No direct proxy support
+  - The tools has no direct proxy support as there are too many scenarios
+  - This should rather be setup in the current PowerShell session.
+  - See examples on how to do that

 # ToDo:
 - I'm unhappy with the way SSL/HTTPS is done.
 Needs improvement
 -